 Cheesy, saucy, and bursting with hearty Italian zest, this easy vegetable lasagna does justice to the Italian classic.

-It’s meatless, yes, but this lasagna recipe is about far more than the absence of meat.
+It’s meatless, yes, but this recipe is about far more than the absence of meat.
 It is a vegetable party!

 This recipe blends traditional cheesy goodness with modern healthy touches.